EastEnders Christmas 2019 spoilers - Sharon and Keanu baby reveal and Linda's in danger

 …and Louise

 Channeling legendary lashed-up landlady Angie Watts, current Queen of the Vic Linda Carter is struggling with alcohol addiction which has already seen her arrested for drink driving.
-L’s boozing steps up a gear over Christmas, as EastEnders insiders tease: “Linda’s drinking spirals out of control, leaving her in a desperate situation.
-Mick is determined to have the best Christmas yet, but it will be anything but happy for the Carters.”
+L’s boozing steps up a gear and she goes missing after a massive session on the source and a row with husband Mick Carter on Christmas Eve.
+Mick pours her wine down the sink and she storms out, drinking alone in the Square gardens until she passes out.
+Linda eventually returns home, but mystery surrounds her ‘lost hours’, and by New Year’s Eve she’s hit the bottle again – putting herself in a terrifying situation…

 Lee returns

-There could be something to smile about for the Carter clan, as eldest son Lee is set to make a brief comeback soon.
-The announcement was made earlier this autumn when it was teased the character, last seen in February 2017, would be back at a time when his parents need him the most, so it’s safe to assume his reappearance is connected with the above traumas befalling his publican parents.
-Will he be reunited with ex-wife Whitney?
+There could be something to smile about for the Carter clan, as eldest son Lee makes a brief comeback on Christmas Eve.
+The announcement was made earlier this autumn when it was teased the character, last seen in February 2017, would be back at a time when his parents need him the most, and it’s mum Linda’s alcohol-fuelled meltdown that inspires Mick to plead his son to visit hoping it might cheer her up.

+However, after she vanishes it’s Mick that needs his eldest’s help when he collapses with a panic attack on Christmas Day.
+Fans are hoping Lee will cross paths with ex-wife Whitney Dean over the festive period, will they end up back in each others’ arms after her traumatic year?

 Karen’s unexpected guests

-The much-loved Taylor family provide some light relief as they welcome unexpected guests for Christmas dinner, and go all out with the festive decor.
+Talking of the Taylors, the much-loved clan provide some light relief as they welcome unexpected guests for Christmas dinner, and go all out with the festive decor.
 “They have about four Christmas trees,” Lorraine Stanley, aka matriarch Karen, told Inside Soap.
 “From a mini one to a big’un, and it’s proper 1980s style!”
-We’ve detected a spark between Kaz and new boss Billy Mitchell – might he be popping round for a kiss under the mistletoe?
+Will new lover Billy Mitchell be popping round for a kiss under the mistletoe?

 Elsewhere, the BBC has teased more vague plot developments including a guardian angel ensuring another local family’s life changes for the better, while another clan is convinced all is not as it seems and go to great lengths to prove they are right.
 What could it all mean…?